 2. Use a damp cloth

-If the model of hand blender you own has a non-removable rod and does not withstand high temperatures, the only way you can get rid of the dirt is to use a damp cloth to clean all the components.
+If the best hand blender in India you own has a non-removable rod and does not withstand high temperatures, the only way you can get rid of the dirt is to use a damp cloth to clean all the components.

 The solution to moisten the cloth can be both water and vinegar-based or water and bicarbonate based.
 Dip the cloth slightly, wring it out well and pass it first outside the hand blender, then inside.
 Pay close attention to the blade area which is usually the part where the residues accumulate most.